ben-razor/planet-xtax-evm/README.md

 It's time to build a new world

-## Universe Construction Apparatus

-Our civilization of XtaXians send this gift of a Universe Construction Apparatus to reward you for discovering blockchain.

-How did it take you so long?
-Busy indulging your petty squabbles we think!

-The important thing is you got there in the end.
-Now we present you with this apparatus for your people to use to build planets in the Evmos universe!
+## The Elements

+#### Cells

+* A cube with characteristics defined by a schema
+* Information such as name and description can be stored
+* Stored as NFTs on Evmos
+* There can only be one owner of a cell with a given set of characteristics
+* Cell NFTs can be transferred and burned

+#### Seed Planets

+* A seed planet is a single cell
+* When a seed planet is built upon.
+It becomes a real planet

+#### Planets

+* Planets are formed by joining cells together in 3D space
+* There can only be one owner of a cell with a given structure
+* Once a planet is owned.
+Only the owner can build at that location
+* The owner of a planet can warp the planet to another location
+* Planet NFTs can be transferred and burned

+#### Galaxies

+* A galaxy is a square region that contains 25 planets

+#### Levels

+* The level is the height of a slice of galaxies
+* Different networks or 3D configurations will be stored at different levels
+* Evmos Testnet is at Level 42 of the XtaX universe

-## Spacetime Fabric
+## Spacetime Structure

 ### Space

 ![Universe Structure](https://raw.githubusercontent.com/ben-razor/planet-xtax-evm/main/assets/images/infographic/structure-simple-small-1.png)

-Each blockchain forms a slice of space in the XZ plane.

-Different blockchains (or different contracts on the the same chain) can be added at different **Levels** in the Y plane.
+Different networks (or different contracts on the the same chain) can be added at different **Levels** in the Y plane.

 In future, wormholes will be used to transmit planets between **Levels** using IBC (Inter Blockchain Communication) protocols.